-Finally, with the Grace of Allah, I have completed this short biography of our Sixth Imam, Imam Jafar Sadiq (a.s.) for those readers who need to have a brief overview of the life of this divinely appointed Imam.
+Finally, with the Grace of Allah, I have completed this short biography of our Sixth Imam, Imam Jaffer Sadiq (A.S.) for those readers who need to have a brief overview of the life of this divinely appointed Imam.

 There is so much information on the life of our Sixth Imam that in the initial stages I had no clue as to where to start and where to end this daunting endeavor that I had agreed to undertake on behalf of the Bilal Muslim Mission of Tanzania.
-The more I thought of this project, the more discouraged I felt, until when I learnt that there were quiet a few people who had read the short biographies that I had written on the other Imams and who were inquiring from the Bilal Muslim Mission for explanations as to why I had not written on the life of our other Imams.
-This inquiry encouraged me once more, to pull myself together and apply my energies towards this unfinished task.
-The result of this effort is the short sketch, depicting the highlights of the life of our Sixth Imam, Hazrat Jafar Sadiq (a.s.).
+The more I thought of this project, the more discouraged I felt, until when I learnt that there were quiet a few people who had read the short biographies that I had written on the other Imams and who were inquiring from the Bilal Muslim Mission for explanations as to why I had not written on the life of our Sixth, Tenth, Eleventh and the Twelfth Imams.
+This inquiry encouraged mevonce more, to pull myself together and apply my energies towards this unfinished task.
+The result of this effort is the short sketch depicting the highlights of the life of our Sixth Imam, Hazrat Jaffer Sadiq (A.S).

 Every time I went through this work when it was in the draft form, I felt that it was not worth printing as it did not encompass even the most basics about the life of this illustrious personality.
 I ended up making massive alterations.
 Finally, I came to the conclusion that if I were to follow my instincts, this work would never be completed.
-We therefore now have this brief work for my readers.
-My prayers to my Creator is that, may He forgive me for the deficiencies that may have remained unveiled in this book.
+We therefore now h^ye this brief work for my readers.
+My prayers to my Creator is that may He forgive me for the deficiencies that may have remained unveiled in this book.

 I take this opportunity to thank all those who have in one way or another helped me in my efforts to undertake and complete this task.
-My special sentiments are for Fidahusein Abdullah Hameer, the Publisher, who tolerated my tardiness and constantly reminded me of my obligations to complete this work.
+My special sentiments are for Fidahussein Abdullah Hameer, the Publisher, who tolerated my tardiness and constantly reminded me of my obligations to complete this work.

-Mohamed Raza Mohamed Husein Dungersi, Ph.D.
+Mohamed Raza Mohamed Husein Dungersi,